-MedEquities Closing Dividend (page 69)
+MedEquities Pre-Closing Dividend (page 65)

-MedEquities will declare a special dividend of \$0.21 per share of MedEquities common stock payable to holders of MedEquities common stock as of the closing date of the merger.
-This closing dividend will be payable together with the cash portion of the merger consideration.
+MedEquities will declare a special dividend of \$0.21 per share of MedEquities common stock payable to holders of record of MedEquities common stock as of the end of trading on the NYSE on the trading day immediately prior to the closing date of the merger.
+This pre-closing dividend will be payable together with the cash portion of the merger consideration.

-Treatment of MedEquities' Restricted Stock Units and Restricted Shares (page 69)
+Treatment of MedEquities' Restricted Stock Units and Restricted Shares (page 65)

-Restricted Stock: Each outstanding restricted share of MedEquities common stock, whether vested or unvested, that is issued and outstanding immediately prior to the merger effective time will vest in full (if not already vested) and be cancelled and retired and automatically converted into the right to receive the merger consideration, including any fractional share consideration due with respect thereto, any dividend or distributions payable pursuant to the terms of the merger agreement with respect to any dividends or distributions by Omega after the merger effective time and prior to the receipt of the merger consideration by any holder, and the closing dividend.
+Restricted Stock: Each outstanding restricted share of MedEquities common stock, whether vested or unvested, that is issued and outstanding immediately prior to the merger effective time will vest in full (if not already vested) and be cancelled and retired and automatically converted into the right to receive the merger consideration, including any fractional share consideration due with respect thereto, any dividend or distributions payable pursuant to the terms of the merger agreement with respect to any dividends or distributions by Omega after the merger effective time and prior to the receipt of the merger consideration by any holder, and the pre-closing dividend.